 Care staff can often prevent malnutrition by simply being patient and attentive during meals.
 They can help the senior eat, and provide liquid meals such as shakes if the senior has difficulty chewing.
 This can stop many problems before they even begin.

 Hydration is managed similarly.
 All care staff should be trained to monitor the water intake of residents.
-“Hydration stations” should be located throughout facilities.
+“Hydration stations” should be located throughout the facilities.
 Coffee and tea, which can contribute to dehydration, should be balanced out with pure drinking water or other healthy drinks.

 There is no such thing as 100% effective prevention.
-But care staff should routinely look for signs of dehydration and/or malnutrition.
+However, care staff should routinely look for signs of dehydration and/or malnutrition.
 If they fail to do this it means they have failed in their most basic duty as elder care providers.
 This amounts to neglect and they are liable for the consequences.

 If your loved one experienced dehydration or malnutrition in a nursing home, they have been subject to elder abuse.
 Their undernourishment or dehydration may have been factors in other health developments.
 The nursing home knew how serious these conditions can be and should have taken action to prevent them.